robs-tech-workbench/hexapod_spiderbot_tutorials/tutorial_forward_kinematics/README.md

 7. `Xc=cos(theta1)*P1` and `Yc=sin(theta1)*P1`: These lines calculate the x and y coordinates of the femur-tibia joint (or "knee" of the spider leg).
 The x and y coordinates are calculated by multiplying `P1` (the horizontal component of the femur length) by the cosine and sine of the first joint angle (`theta1`), respectively.

-The next set of lines calculate the x, y, and z coordinates for the tibia-tip joint.
-The calculations involve more trigonometry and geometry, similar to the previous steps.
+The next set of lines calculate the `x`, `y`, and `z` coordinates for the tibia-tip joint, which is the endpoint of the leg.
+The calculations involve trigonometric functions and geometric relationships to determine the position of this joint based on the angles of the other joints.

+First, we calculate `H`, which represents the straight-line distance from the femur-tibia joint to the tibia-tip joint.
+This is done using the Law of Cosines, with the angle being the difference between 180 degrees and `theta3`.
+The `phi1`, `phi2`, and `phi3` values are auxiliary angles used to compute the position of the tibia-tip joint.

+Next, `Pp` represents the horizontal projection of the tibia-tip joint on the plane of the femur.

+`P2` is then calculated as the difference between `Pp` and `P1` (the horizontal projection of the femur-tibia joint).

+The final `x`, `y`, and `z` coordinates of the tibia-tip joint (`Xb`, `Yb`, and `G1`) are then computed using these auxiliary values.

 The final output of the method is a list of joint locations, with each location represented by a list of x, y, and z coordinates.

-In the next tutorial, we will delve into how we can use this forward kinematics method for motion planning and control in our spider robot.
-Stay tuned!

-Remember, the beauty of robotics lies not just in the final product, but in the intricate processes that bring the robot to life.
+>Remember, the beauty of robotics lies not just in the final product, but in the intricate processes that bring the robot to life.
 Happy coding!